Man writes heartbreaking post after losing pregnant girlfriend in car accident

-BEND, Ore.
-(WFLA) – A man’s post to his pregnant girlfriend is going viral for the most heartbreaking reason.
+BEND, OREGON (WFLA) – A man’s post to his pregnant girlfriend is going viral for the most heartbreaking reason.

 “You made me promise not to announce our baby to the world until 20 weeks when we found out the sex,” Brandon Forseth wrote on Facebook on Wednesday.